cyverse/irods-adm/coding-standards-bash.md

 Output:
- Unless otherwise indicated, it writes the status of the iRODS service on HOST to stdout in form interpretable by nagios.
+ Unless otherwise indicated, it writes the status of the iRODS service running on HOST to stdout in form understood by Nagios.

  It writes progress messages to stderr.

 Side Effects:
- The rodsLog on HOST will show a connection from the ...
+ The rodsLog on HOST will show a connection from the host where $EXEC_NAME is run with the proxy user set to "$EXEC_NAME".
+If SERVICE is specified, the client user will be set to SERVICE instead.

 Exit Status:
  0  connected to iRODS